phpbb/documentation/development/language/validation.rst

   BOM*.
 * ``.php`` files must **not** produce any output.
-There should be no characters before ``<?php``. ``.php`` files must **not** contain the closing tag ``?>``, but just end with a new line
+There should be no characters before ``<?php``. ``.php`` files must **not** contain the closing tag ``?>``, but just end with an empty new line.

 language/{iso}/composer.json
 ----------------------------